 The position of the stand-off screw will depend on the size of the M.2 device.
+The stand-off screw is pre-installed for 22110 cards as standard.
 Refer to the size of the M.2 device and change the position of the stand-off screw accordingly.